ottogroup/schedoscope/README.md

 ## News

+###### 11/13/2015 - Release 0.3.3

+We have released Version 0.3.3 as a Maven artifact to our Bintray repository (see [Setting Up A Schedoscope Project](https://github.com/ottogroup/schedoscope/wiki/Setting-up-a-Schedoscope-Project) for an example pom).

+This release gets some order into the logging framework mess inherited from the various libraries used.
+It does so by routing Java util logging and Apache commons logging through SLF4J and SLF4J to logback.
+By muting log4j and setting an appropriate logback-test.xml test outputs are now a lot less chatty.

 ###### 11/10/2015 - Release 0.3.2

 We have released Version 0.3.2 as a Maven artifact to our Bintray repository (see [Setting Up A Schedoscope Project](https://github.com/ottogroup/schedoscope/wiki/Setting-up-a-Schedoscope-Project) for an example pom).